bansal01yash/Triton-Inference-server-Use/model-setup.md

 Model Repository can have various cloud locations as well, details for which can be found [here](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md#model-repository-locations)

 The details for <model-definition-file> can be found [here](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md#model-files) for various different model files.
-Triton supports various types of models, following is an example of how to make a TensorFlow saved_model file which supports [Auto Generated Model Configuration](https://github.com/bansal01yash/Triton-Inference-server-Use/blob/main/model-setup.md#auto-generated-model-configuration)
+Triton supports various types of models, following is an example of how to make a TensorFlow saved_model file which supports Auto Generated Model Configuration
  ```
   tf.saved_model.save(model, model_save_path)
 ```

+More details regarding the model repository and model files can be found in the Triton Inference Server[docs](https://github.com/triton-inference-server/server/blob/main/docs/model_repository.md#model-repository)

 ## Model Configuration